 - Use two lids from photocopier paper boxes.
 The sides are high enough to keep the materials from falling out and they are easily available so you can throw them out when they get ratty.

-Create three zones for the kindergarten holiday imagination station:
+Create three zones to the kindergarten Christmas imagination station:

 - Tracing zone - One with tracers, papers, and scissors for drawing only